-Attendance at Kingdown School is a real strength of the school and so we are writing to you to formally say ‘thank you’ for your part in enabling us, together, to achieve this.
+Attendance at Kingdown School is a real strength of the school and so we are grateful for enabling us, together, to achieve this.
 We also wanted to remind you of the importance of strong attendance, and of our attendance procedures.

 There is a direct relationship between excellent attendance and successful exam outcomes.
 Students with the poorest attendance, more often than not, progress less well than other students.

 We have collated a significant quantity of evidence in school which shows a direct link between strong attendance and strong outcomes at both GCSE and A Level.
 Put bluntly, students whose attendance drops achieve significantly lower outcomes.